 · flexibility to develop vacant home sites and common property under the Act;

-· consumer protection provisions to enable the purchaser to identify the obligations and liabilities of being a strata lot owner.
+· consumer protection provisions to enable the purchaser to identify the benefits and obligations of being a strata lot owner.

-"These amendments will provide a platform for ongoing reform to assist owners, occupiers and builders of strata title developments to feel financially secure with their investment."
+Mr Cash said the changes would provide a platform for ongoing reform to assist owners, occupiers and builders of strata title developments to feel financially secure with their investment.

 He said the Department of Land Administration (DOLA) would be conducting a free seminar on the Strata Titles Amendments at the Perth Entertainment Centre on Friday, March 29 at 5.45 pm.